NotoriousPyro/CoI.Mod.Better/README.md

 2. Verify inside 'Mods' folder, each sub-folder has **a dll file with the same name as the folder**, it is fine if other DLLs are also present.

-3. Enable the `Enable mods` options in the ingame settings.
+3. Enable the `Enable mods` options in the ingame settings or select the mod in load game menu.

-4. Start a new game!

 # FAQ

 1. May I rename the folder or file ?
-    No, CoI would otherwise have problems and find the mod.
+    Best not to, but you can try loading it without the mod enabled first...
+Likely to cause things to disappear in the game...

 2. Why is the mod not loaded?
     There are several reasons.